dolapobj/interviews/README.md

 # interviews
-A git for interview prep, heavy emphasis on data structures and algorithms
+This is a repository for interview prep with heavy emphasis on data structures and algorithms.